hm-lang/core/proposals/intro.md

 # but the key is decided first, then the map is added to.
 ```

+Note: when used as a map key, objects with nested fields become deeply constant,
+regardless of whether the internal fields were defined with `;` or `:`.
+I.e., the object is defined as if with a `:`.
+This is because we need key
+stability inside a map; we're not allowed to change the key or it could
+change places inside the map and collide with an existing key.

 ## sets

 A set contains some elements, and makes checking for the existence of an element within